We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-At the moment, flights at midday are likely to offer the best value for money for your Ibiza trip.
-A flight in the morning will more often than not be of higher cost.
+At the moment, flights in the afternoon are likely to offer the best value for money for your Ibiza trip.
+A flight at midday will more often than not be of higher cost.

 Ibiza Airport is the main gateway to two of the Balearic Islands – Ibiza and Formentera.
 The airport is 7km (4.3 miles) southwest of Ibiza, and although the island is small, its popularity as a summer party destination ensures passenger numbers of around five million passengers each year.